Healthcare-Associated Infection (HAI)

-Buderim Private Hospital is committed to reducing the risk of healthcare associated infections.
-Healthcare associated infections are infections that occur as a result of healthcare interventions and are caused by micro-organisms such as bacteria and viruses.
+Buderim Private Hospital is committed to minimising the risk of healthcare-associated infections.
+Healthcare-associated infections are infections that occur as a result of healthcare interventions and are caused by micro-organisms such as bacteria and viruses.
 They can happen when you are being treated in a hospital, in a GP clinic, at home, in a nursing home, or other healthcare facility.

 Staphylococcus Aureus Bacteraemia (SAB)

 Staphylococcus aureus is a bacterium found in the respiratory tract and on the skin.
 While this organism can live on a healthy person’s body without causing any adverse effects, it can cause an infection if it enters the blood stream.
 Patients who develop a blood stream infection (bacteraemia) are more likely to suffer complications that can result in a longer stay in hospital and increase the cost of their hospital stay.